hotwax/oms-documentation/documents/system-admin/fulfillment/configure-rate-shopping.md

 3. **Select Store**: Choose the relevant product store where you want to enable rate shopping to proceed to the configurations page.
 4. **Add Configuration**: Under the store settings section, click on the "Add" button to create a new configuration.
 5. **Configure Rate Shopping**: From the dropdown menu, choose "Configuration for Rate Shopping" and set the value as "Y" to enable rate shopping.
 6. **Save Configuration**: Click on the "Add" button to save the configuration changes.
-You will be able to see `RATE_SHOPPING ` configuration in the setting type.
+You will be able to see the `RATE_SHOPPING ` configuration in the setting type.

+{% embed url="https://youtu.be/F8sxNrDd6N8" %} Enable Rate Shopping {% endembed %}

 ### Creating Shipping Methods in HotWax Commerce